skuhl/opengl-examples/help/README.txt

     ./anaglyph.sh ./ogl3-triangle

+If you want to want to use VRPN to control the position and orientation of the camera, you need to:

+    - Edit ~/.vrpn-server so that it contains the IP address or hostname of the VRPN server.

+    - Set the VIEWMAT_VRPN_OBJECT environment variable to the name of the tracked object.

+    - Run the program (such as ogl3-assimp) that you want to run.

 Michigan Tech: Run code on the IVS display wall (if you have permission to do so)

     ./ivs.sh ./ogl3-triangle